-My earliest encounter with the dialectical method, or at least the earliest one I happen to remember, took place in the living room of my childhood home, located in Covina, California.
+My earliest encounter with the dialectical method, or at least the earliest one I can remember, took place in the living room of my childhood home, located in Covina, California.

 On this particular morning, I found under the Christmas tree a gift with my name on it.
 It was a bright red View-Master stereoscope, a popular toy when I was a kid growing up.
 I spent the whole day peering through its binocular eyepieces and clicking the reel of transparencies from one pair of stereo images to the next.
 What I saw was a three-dimensional galaxy of strange and unknown places, so real I could almost reach out and touch them.